nodejs/node/doc/api/repl.md

     `SIGINT` is received, i.e. `Ctrl+C` is pressed.
 This cannot be used together with a custom `eval` function.
 Defaults to `false`.

-If `options` is a string, then it specifies the input prompt.

 The `repl.start()` method creates and starts a `repl.REPLServer` instance.

 If `options` is a string, then it specifies the input prompt: